Enter password to view case study

 The project escalated quickly, reaching executive leadership including Steve Rowley.
 A dark mode redesign of the eCRM became the highest priority initiative on the product roadmap.

-The redesign received executive sign-off and was positioned for development handoff.
-I was laid off before the launch, but the project was approved, research-validated, and dev-ready at the time of my departure.
+The redesign received executive sign-off from senior leadership and was positioned for development handoff.
+I was part of a wave of layoffs before the launch, but the project was research-validated and dev-ready at the time of my departure.